NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/testing-frameworks.md

    - For AI/ML Testing
       - [TensorFlow Test](https://www.tensorflow.org/tfx): A testing framework for machine learning models developed using TensorFlow.

+   - For System Testing
+      - [Robot Framework](https://robotframework.org): An open-source automation framework that supports both test automation and test process automation.

 - For Test Code Generation
+   - Downloadable open-source models
       - [Ollama](https://ollama.com): A streamlined tool for running various large language models.
       - [codellama](https://huggingface.co/docs/transformers/model_doc/code_llama): A large language model-based code generation tool.
-   - [Robot Framework](https://robotframework.org): An open-source automation framework that supports both test automation and test process automation.
+   - Cloud-Based Models (⚠️ Careful with your sensitive data)
+      - [GPT-4](https://openai.com/gpt-4): The latest version of Generative Pre-trained Transformers, a type of deep learning model used for natural language processing and text generation
+      - [Claude](https://www.anthropic.com/claude): One of the leading models with longer context windows than GPT-4

 - For more comprehensive continuous testing frameworks, please refer to the following links:
    - [OWASP DevSecOps Guideline](https://owasp.org/www-project-devsecops-guideline/latest/)